diborad-d/ecommerce-app/README.md

-   ### Paypal Express: this module was used to proviede safe and secure payment system for shoppers at checkout.
+   ### Paypal Express: this module was used to proviede safe and secure payment system for shoppers at checkout: [react-paypal-express-checkout](https://www.npmjs.com/package/react-paypal-express-checkout).